A 1960s room goes bad when everything shouts.

 | Modern 60s Decor | White walls, wood, one bold chair or rug | Rooms that become too plain to read as 1960s |

 If the room already has brick, wood paneling, terrazzo, tile, or a strong fireplace, count that as part of the palette.
-Existing materials are not neutral just because they are old.
+Old materials are not neutral just because they have been there a while.

 Furniture Should Sit Low, Not Small